Insurtech: 5 Questions from Across the Country

 In terms of AI, it’s quite simple: without data, there is no artificial intelligence or machine learning.
 Global IT giants (Google, IBM, Microsoft, etc.) already maintain a wide variety of technological solutions, but everyone is looking for data.
 “Data is the new bacon”!

 We have entered the era of data monetization.
 Companies are looking to leverage their corporate data by redistributing it as standardized data sets.

 Korem is already contributing to the AI movement, and this contribution will accelerate in the coming years with the largest portfolio of data on the market!
-This is all made possible by our ecosystem of strategic partnerships with + – 20 of the most prestigious suppliers in the industry, such as Pitney Bowes, Here and Google.
+This is all made possible by our ecosystem of strategic partnerships with more than 20 of the most prestigious suppliers in the industry, such as Precisely (formerly Pitney Bowes), HERE and Google.

 What advice would you give to large companies as they face the Insurtech transformation and learn to collaborate with start-ups?

 First, accept that we can’t be good at everything.

 An insurance company primarily manages risk and customer relationships.
 Alex Veilleux, formerly of Desjardins, said that their role “is not to find the best microchip supplier in Asia.”
 We have to agree to form partnerships and surround ourselves with external experts specialized in their respective fields.